superteam-vn/solana-bootcamp-autumn-2024/week-4/assignment/README.md

 ## Submission

 - Begin your work using the code found in the `/week-4/code` folder.
 - Ensure all the assignment code resides in the `/week-4/assignment` directory.
-The final submission deadline is `29/05/2024`.
+The final submission deadline is `29/08/2024`.
   Once completed, open a GitHub issue in your forked repository titled `Submission for Assignment 4`.
 Don't forget to include the signatures of your executed transactions run on devnet in the description.
+Then, enter your submission information into this form https://forms.gle/zwURuWfuSLqEsjyQ6.